 As more research emerges, Gambling, Gaming and Technology Use will develop new evidence-based resources and trainings about problem technology use and related issues.

 We identified and summarized current best practices to support service providers in the delivery of evidence-based care.
 Each section includes key concepts, clinical simulations and tools to use in treatment.

 Our courses are accredited and offered online, face-to-face and in blended learning formats.
 A comprehensive annual needs assessment determines our training priorities for Ontario’s addiction and mental health system.

-Gambling, Gaming and Technology Use community of interest is currently being developed as an online forum for service providers and researchers to exchange ideas and thoughts on emerging issues.
-This community of interest will be launched in mid-June.
+Gambling, Gaming and Technology Use community of interest is an online forum for service providers and researchers to exchange ideas and thoughts on emerging issues.

 A variety of research facts are presented in a visually interesting way and can be embedded into presentations or shared on digital platforms.
 New infographics are added regularly.

 Our interactive webinars are offered monthly on important clinical topics and emerging research findings.